Rochamarc/tournament/README.md

         "database": "databasename"
       }
     ```
-6. Run the config file for NameGenerator
+5. Run the config file for NameGenerator
     ```py
       python NameGenerator/configure.py
     ```
-7. Run the config file for Main
+6. Run the config file for the Tournament
     ```py
       python configure.py
     ```
-8. Run the main code
+7. Run the main code to simulate a season
     ```py
       python main.py
     ```